qmskilling/CSCS530-Skilling/Model Proposal.md

 3. Neurons integrate their input and potentially activate
   - Neurons update their <b> voltage </b>
     - V(t+1) = V(t) + I_{synaptic} + I_{noise}
-  - If <b> V(t) > V(threshold), the neurons fires an action potential (sent to post-synaptic partner, updated in Step 1 on the next tick) and is reset to zero.
+  - If V(t) > V(threshold), the neurons fires an action potential (sent to post-synaptic partner, updated in Step 1 on the next tick) and is reset to zero.

 4. Connection strengths are adjusted (if they exist)
   - Spike-timing-dependent plasticity